aukennith/Object_Detection_In_An_Urban_Environment/writeup.md

 Augmentation Method

 An appropriate data augmentation can dramatically improve model accuracy.
 Reference configuration performs random horizontal flip and typical random crop.
-Here I decide to try usebelow mentioned data augmentions options to improve model performance.
+Here I decided to try and use below mentioned data augmentions options in `pipeline_new(augmented).config` to improve model performance pipeline_new_config.

-random_rgb_to_gray = It randomly convert entire image to grey scale random_adjust_brightness =  It randomly changes image brightness by up to max_delta default is 0.2 . random_distort_color = It performs a random color distortion. color_orderings should either be 0 or 1.
+random_rgb_to_gray = It randomly convert entire image to grey scale

+random_adjust_brightness =  It randomly changes image brightness by up to max_delta default is 0.2 .

+random_distort_color = It performs a random color distortion. color_orderings should either be 0 or 1.

 (https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto)